matthagy/career_village_entities/README.md

 # In the future, we can just load the pickle
 cv = CareerVillage.load('data/cv.p')
 ```
+Note the pickle file around 350 MB and it can take up to 30 seconds to load.
+I therefore recommend using it within a Jupyter notebook so that you only
+have to load it once and can then perform all of your analysis.

 The CareerVillage instances contains several collections, one
 for each type of entity in the data set.